sfrice1031/Linux-Stuff/Arch-Stuff/README.md

 .Xresources file I use to customize how the URXVT terminal looks and feels.
 I commented out features that i found useful and wanted to keep incase I wanted to reimplement them later even though they dont currently have a place in my current set up. the colors used are zenburn colors that look amazing if you are using a zenburn color scheme on your machine.

 ## i3 config
 My configuration file for the i3 window manager.
+Customised for my specific workflow.
+I've used quite a bit from using and modifying some examples from [Luke Smith's](https://www.gothub.com/lukesmithxyz) config files.

+## Qutebrowser
+My Qutebrowser config files. a very bare bones config containing a few search engine short cuts for the arch wiki, google, youtube, and github.
+It still uses duckduckgo for the default engine though.